-I specifically wanted my Lenovo Legion 5 15ARH05H powered by the AMD Ryzen 7 4800H CPU since it is the second-best Zen 2 mobile CPU.
+I precisely wanted my Lenovo Legion 5 15ARH05H powered by the AMD Ryzen 7 4800H CPU since it is the second-best Zen 2 mobile CPU.
 I care a lot about multi-core, even at the expense of some gaming performance.
 For the games I expect to play on an entry-level gaming laptop, the 4800H is more than good enough.
 I was in the market for a Ryzen laptop and nothing else.

 As for Intel, they are stuck in no man's land at the moment.
-Single-core performance is great for the new 11th Gen CPUs, even at the cost of power efficiency.
-But for the 10th Gen, you need an i9 CPU on an Alienware laptop to see great numbers, which is on a different budget class.
+Single-core performance is excellent for the new 11th Gen CPUs, even at the cost of power efficiency.
+But for the 10th Gen, you need an i9 CPU on an Alienware laptop to see significant numbers, which is on a different budget class.
 Based on these numbers, I think you can tell why I consider the 4800H a great deal.

 |CPU/SoC||Single-Core Score||Multi-Core Score|

 |AMD Ryzen 7 4800H (Lenovo Legion 5 15ARH05H)||1200||7727|